AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 **Trust Store Password:** The password for the truststore file.

 **Trust Store Type:** The type of the truststore.
-Provide no value to use the default keystore type that is configured for the JVM that runs the forms server.
+Provide no value to use the default keystore type that is configured for the JVM that runs the Forms Server.
 Otherwise, provide one of the following values:

 * jks
 * pkcs12